gx9702/UA-TypeRepository/Core/Part4/DataTypes/ApplicationInstanceCertificate/readme.md

 <!-- datatype -->
 ## ApplicationInstanceCertificate
+A certificate for an instance of an application.
 <!-- end of description -->
 The fields of the ApplicationInstanceCertificate DataType are defined in the following table: